 Please report all of your child's previous immunizations to Toronto Public Health through ICON (Immunization Connect Ontario), a secure online system for submitting student immunization information to Toronto Public Health.
 Students who do not have up-to-date mandatory vaccinations risk school suspension imposed by Toronto Public Health.

 All secondary school students in Ontario must complete 40 hours of community service to receive their Ontario Secondary School Diploma (OSSD).
 The Crescent School Diploma requires Grade 9 students to earn all 40 community service hours in their Grade 9 year.
+Students can begin earning community service hours as soon as they graduate from Grade 8.

 Crescent uses the x2VOL program to help students track their community service hours.
-New students will be trained on this program during their orientation on September 3.
+New students will be trained on this program during their orientation on September 2.
 It is important that students keep a record of the community service hours earned over the summer and the contact information from their community service supervisor who will need to verify their hours once they have been signed up on the platform.

 Coyote’s Den is Crescent’s one-stop shop on campus.
 It carries all Crescent uniform items, sports equipment, school supplies, spirit wear and other Crescent-branded items.